lalinsky/msgpack.zig/README.md

 };
 ```

-Both options have the disadvantage that changing the fields in the struct will have impact on the encoded message.
+Both options have the disadvantage that changing the fields in the struct will have impact on the encoded message, so you need to be careful about backwarads compatibility.
-You can also use custom protobuf-like field keys to ensure binary compatibility even after changing the struct:
+You can also use custom protobuf-like field keys to ensure full compatibility even after changing the struct:

 ```zig
 const std = @import("std");